-3.8.1.3 Additional requirements for castings to be used for operation at a temperature below -30 °C, are given in 3.5.4.
-The requirements for alloy steel castings with special properties shall be defined by the product designer in accordance with the national/international standards and thereafter approved by the Register.
+3.8.1.3 The requirements for alloy steel castings with special properties shall be defined by the product designer in accordance with the national/international standards and thereafter approved by the Register.
 The documents submitted to the Register for approval shall contain detailed information on the chemical composition, mechanical and special properties, heat treatment procedures and scope of testing the castings.